China Chengtong Development : DISCLOSEABLE TRANSACTION - FINANCE LEASE ARRANGEMENT | MarketScreener

 Lessee: The Lessee

-To the best of the Directors' knowledge, information and belief having made all reasonable enquiries, the Lessee and its ultimate beneficial owner are Independent Third Parties, and the Lessee is principally engaged in the business of sewage treatment, construction of water pipes, drainage and sewage pipes, and construction of roads.
+To the best of the Directors' knowledge, information and belief having made all reasonable enquiries, the Lessee and its ultimate beneficial owner are Independent Third Parties, and the Lessee is principally engaged in the business of investment in transportation construction, provision of car park management services and rental of automobile.

 Subject matter

-Subject to the fulfilment of certain conditions as set out in the Finance Lease Agreement (including but not limited to the obtaining of all necessary approvals by the Lessee in relation to the Finance Lease Arrangement and the signing and the coming into effect of the relevant security agreement(s) as requested by Chengtong Financial Leasing), Chengtong Financial Leasing will purchase the Facilities from the Lessee at the Purchase Price of RMB70.00 million (equivalent to approximately HK$77.00 million), and the Facilities will be leased back to the Lessee for a period of three (3) years ("Lease Term") from the date on which the Purchase Price is paid by Chengtong Financial Leasing.
+Subject to the fulfilment of certain conditions as set out in the Finance Lease Agreement (including but not limited to the obtaining of all necessary approvals by the Lessee in relation to the Finance Lease Arrangement and the signing by the Guarantor and the coming into effect of the relevant guarantee agreement), Chengtong Financial Leasing will purchase the Facilities from the Lessee at the Purchase Price of RMB100.00 million (equivalent to approximately HK$110.00 million), and the Facilities will be leased back to the Lessee for a period of three (3) years ("Lease Term") from the date on which the Purchase Price is paid by Chengtong Financial Leasing.

 Purchase Price

-The Purchase Price of RMB70.00 million (equivalent to approximately HK$77.00 million) was agreed between Chengtong Financial Leasing and the Lessee with reference to the appraised value of the Facilities as at 9 October 2019 which amounted to approximately RMB90.47 million (equivalent to approximately HK$99.52 million).
+The Purchase Price of RMB100.00 million (equivalent to approximately HK$110.00 million) was agreed between Chengtong Financial Leasing and the Lessee with reference to the appraised value of the Facilities as at 26 October 2019 which amounted to approximately RMB106.35 million (equivalent to approximately HK$116.99 million).

 The Purchase Price will be satisfied by the internal resources of the Group.